nordenberga/hello-world/README.md

 # hello-world
-the tutorial guidde told me to do this
+the tutorial guide told me to do this